vivekcusat/hiring-assignments/machinelearningteam/online-learning-api/README.md

 [scikit learn](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute this.
 * Return the values as a JSON dictionary with the keys `precision` and `recall`

-## Part 3 - Client

-Prepare a client to call the API.
-Start streaming in data from the dataset sample by sample.
-After streaming in 10K entries share the results of `/metrics/1000` with us when presenting.
+Use your client to report the results of `/metrics/1000` after streaming in at least 10K samples.

 ## Guidelines

 ## Got stuck?